Manchester City 1-1 Real Madrid: Hosts crash out despite Aguero leveller

-On a chilly night that should have been the most glamorous European occasion in the club’s history, there was instead a distinctly low key feel as the blue moon remained in shadow of the continent’s elite.
+On a chilly night that should have been the most glamorous European occasion in the club’s history, there was instead a distinctly low key feel as the blue moon remained in the shadow of the continent’s elite.

 City’s players, knowing qualification for the group stages was all but impossible, appeared to go through the motions early on as they struggled to adapt to Mancini’s 3-4-1-2 formation, which saw Pablo Zabaleta joining Vincent Kompany and Matija Nastasic in central defence.

-Ronaldo was in particularly irrepressible form, dancing his way down the left wing to take advantage of the gap between rampaging wing back Maicon and the floundering Kompany.
+Ronaldo was in particularly irrepressible form, dancing his way down the left-wing to take advantage of the gap between rampaging wing-back Maicon and the floundering Kompany.

 Somehow, the visitors only had Benzema’s early goal to show for their initial excellence.
 In what has been a familiar theme this season, City played Di Maria onside, the Argentine swung in a ball that found Benzema in oceans of space on the edge of the six-yard box and the Frenchman gleefully belted in the opener.